News

 Fitusiran (Qfitlia; Sanofi) was approved by the FDA as a subcutaneous prophylaxis for patients with hemophilia A or B with or without factor VIII or IX inhibitors.1 The interference RNA therapeutic demonstrated low bleed rates across patient subgroups with as few as 6 injections a year in the phase 3 trials submitted with the new drug application.

-The ATLAS research is comprised of a series of trials that have yielded years of long-term, comprehensive data on safety and efficacy.
+The ATLAS research is comprised of a series of trials that have yielded years of long-term, comprehensive data on safety and efficacy.2

-Fitusiran has a boxed warning for thrombotic events and gallbladder disease, as well as a warning about liver toxicity and the need to monitor liver blood tests at baseline and monthly for at least 6 months after initiating therapy.1
+However, risks were acknowledged; the treatment carries a boxed warning for potentially serious adverse reactions, including thrombotic events, acute and recurrent gallbladder disease, and hepatotoxicity.
+An additional warning noted liver toxicity and the need to monitor liver blood tests at baseline and monthly for at least 6 months after initiating therapy.
+The most commonly reported side effects—occurring in more than 10% of patients—were viral infections, nasopharyngitis, and bacterial infections.

-The fitusiran approval comes just months after the FDA approved concizumab-mtci (Alhemo; Novo Nordisk) as the first subcutaneous prophylaxis for hemophilia A and B with inhibitors.5
+The fitusiran approval comes just months after the FDA approved concizumab-mtci (Alhemo; Novo Nordisk) as the first subcutaneous prophylaxis for hemophilia A and B with inhibitors.3

 Additional reporting by Laura Joszt, MA.